 Bilateral relations between Switzerland and Montenegro are diverse, and are supported by a number of bilateral agreements in areas of mutual interest.
 Switzerland attaches great importance to stability in south-eastern Europe and appreciates the positive role played by Montenegro in this regard.

 Diplomatic relations between Switzerland and Montenegro are good, with regular contacts between the two countries' ministries of foreign affairs.
 Various agreements – covering economic matters, migration and air transport – govern relations, which also take into account the presence of a community of Montenegrins in Switzerland and an ever growing number of Swiss tourists visiting Montenegro.

 Montenegro opened an embassy in Bern in 2015.
 The Swiss embassy in Belgrade is also accredited to Montenegro.
 A Swiss consulate general inaugurated in Podgorica in March 2011 handles consular affairs and assists Swiss companies interested in investing in Montenegro.

 Switzerland and Montenegro have concluded a number of bilateral economic agreements: on trade and cooperation, double taxation, and the protection and promotion of investments.

+Trade relations between the two countries are modest, although Switzerland is one of Montenegro's main investors.
 The coast of Montenegro is becoming an increasingly popular destination for Swiss tourists.

 Cooperation in education and training